 The Foundation aids larger organizations in representing and protecting the individuals with physical disabilities on a national level as well as local groups in having an immediate and practical impact on individual lives.

-The Reeve Foundation cannot award grants to individuals, but the Information Specialist Team at the Paralysis Resource Center (PRC) can help individuals identify resources that can provide financial assistance.
-Please call the PRC (800-539-7309) and request to speak with an Information Specialist.
+The Reeve Foundation cannot award grants to individuals, but the Paralysis Information Specialist Team at the Paralysis Resource Center (PRC) can help individuals identify resources that can provide financial assistance.
+Please use our online feedback form or call the PRC (800-539-7309) and request to speak with a Paralysis Information Specialist.